sensible-hq/sensible-docs/readme-sync/v0/welcome/2000 - draft-getting-started-ai.md

 ## Edit extraction configuration

 If you uploaded your own bank statement in the previous statement and observed any inaccurately extracted data, then you can edit the extraction configuration for each field.

+### View the prompts

 To edit, click a field to display the LLM prompts that extracts the data.
 These prompts are how you configure extractions.
 For example, in the `Alley` bank statement example,  click the `ending_balance_all_accounts` field to view its prompts:

 ![Click to enlarge](https://raw.githubusercontent.com/sensible-hq/sensible-docs/main/readme-sync/assets/v0/images/final/quickstart_llm_3.png)

-The left pane shows two queries that are grouped together (a "query group") because they target information that's clustered together in a one- to two-page range in the document:
+The left pane shows two prompts that are grouped together (a "query group") because they target information that's clustered together in a one- to two-page range in the document:

  ![Click to enlarge](https://raw.githubusercontent.com/sensible-hq/sensible-docs/main/readme-sync/assets/v0/images/final/quickstart_llm_4.png)

+Click a prompt to edit it.
+Or see the following steps to author more prompts.

 ## Extract more data